 What to put for hair color on passport?

+Get an application first.
+For example, you can get the required form and take a passport photo at USPS.
 Now, when you come down to filling up your passport paperwork, it is obligatory to put hair color on the application.
 It might be a good deal of a riddle to do so, if your hair color is not vividly black, blonde, red, or brown.
 Shall you put gray hair?
 It’s a good hair color question too.

 There is a wide spectrum of hair hues.
 And it’s not only genes and melanin that are responsible for the hair color we have to put on the passport application.
 People love to experiment with their appearance for fun, out of taste, or due to subtle trends.
 Your hair shades can change over the years too.
 What if you have no hair at all?

 When it comes to your application for a new passport, put the color that you think is most characteristic of your current hair.
 It’ll be a definite yes for the passport officers.
 For bald people or those with very short hair, it’s an option to type down the natural color of your hair.
 If you have a beard, choose the color of your facial hair.